 - 3. Enter the IP address of the LAN side PC in the Server IP Address text box. - 4.
 Click Save / Apply to submit the configuration.

 The NAT - Virtual Servers Setup screen appears after you save your selection.
 To add additional virtual servers, click Add.
-If you need to remove any of the server names, select the check box and click on the Remove button.
+If you need to remove any of the server names, select the check box for the item and click Remove.